datastax/python-driver/README-dev.rst

     * test and push updated branch to origin

 * Update the JIRA versions: https://datastax-oss.atlassian.net/plugins/servlet/project-config/PYTHON/versions

+  * add release dates and set version as "released"

 * Make an announcement on the mailing list

 Building the Docs